Mykel68/resume/index.md

 - **Scan Me:**
   Developed a mobile-friendly application that utilizes QR code scanning to retrieve dynamic content and facilitate contactless interactions.
   **Tech Stack:** Next.js, Express

 - **Expense Tracker:**
   Engineered a full-stack expense tracking platform featuring real-time data visualization, budgeting tools, and an intuitive interface for efficient financial management.
   **Tech Stack:** Next.js, Express

 - **DevLounge (Telegram Bot):**
-  Developed a Telegram bot that gives update on tech news, job listings, and other relevant information.
+  Developed a Telegram bot that gives update on tech news, job listings, and other relevant information..
   **Tech Stack:** Python, Telegram Bot API

 - **DevLounge (Full):**
   Developed a full-fledged telegram to get live data that supplies supplies updates on tech news, job listings from various sources, and other relevant information all in one place.
   **Tech Stack:** Python, Telegram Bot API, Javascript

 ---